danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-documentgroup-for-ios.md

 }
 ```

-As you can see, we resolve the current `keyWindow` and use it to fetch a `rootViewController` and try to cast it to a `documentBrowser`.
-With this in place, we can also provide a way to dismiss documents.
+In this code, we resolve the current `keyWindow` to fetch a `rootViewController` that we then try to cast to a `documentBrowser`.
+With this, we can also setup a way to dismiss documents.

-All we have to do now, is to add the protocol to any type, to let it access the document browser:
+All we have to do now, is to make any type implement the protocol to access the browser:

 ```swift
 struct MyView: View, DocumentGroupInspector {